Can NZ's curious kea be trained to avoid 1080?

-New Zealand's cheeky kea have been repeatedly shown to be among the brainiest birds on Earth – and now scientists think using that smarts could stop them eating poison dropped to protect them.
+New Zealand's cheeky kea are among the brainiest birds on Earth – and now scientists think using that smarts could stop them eating the poison dropped to protect them.

 How to stop some of the famously curious alpine parrots eating 1080 cereal baits deployed to kill their predators has been a headache facing conservationists.